 Digital Selling Helps Prospects Find You

 Interestingly, according to LinkedIn research, 75% of B2B buyers use social media when making buying decisions.
-That is why removing any obstacles between your company and potential customers is essential, and all company-related information must be easy to find and up-to-date on critical social media channels.
+That is why removing any obstacles between your company and potential customers is essential.
+And importantly, all company-related information must be easy to find and up-to-date on critical social media channels.

 Fortunately, companies are no longer forced to invest massive amounts of money in advertising to attract prospects.
 They just need to take advantage of their current online presence and tweak it to become more targeted and relevant.
-An active social network presence, websites, and blogs can all provide significant transparency and credibility, encouraging buyers to choose you after they have found your social media profiles.
+An active social network presence, websites, and blogs can all provide significant transparency and credibility.
+Together, these encourage buyers to choose you after they have found your social media profiles.

 To this end, LinkedIn is again a powerful tool.
 In fact, in the past handing out business cards was essential to doing business.
 Today it is your LinkedIn profile that needs to work for you to help you build your network and show others that you are a knowledgeable and well-connected player in your industry.
 Therefore, your LinkedIn profile needs to attract your target audience and be as detailed (yet also concise) as possible.